axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/additional-components.rst

 .. note::

-      If you use this component in an Iframe, you must run set parameter ``isOpenInIframe`` to ``true``.
+      If you use this component in an Iframe, you must set parameter ``isOpenInIframe`` to ``true``.
 For example:

 .. code-block:: html